-One of the most common questions that company owners ask me is: "if our company is new to marketing, where should we start?"
+One of the most common questions that B2B company owners ask is: "Our company is new to marketing, so where should we start?"

 Instead of blindly picking one or two tactics and hoping for the best, the single best first step for any company that is new to marketing is to develop a plan.
 A marketing plan doesn’t need to be complicated – it fact it shouldn’t be.
 It should confirm the company’s marketing strategy in simple terms: